BumbleMeowPublic/custom-image-equalizer/README.md

 4. If you are using an Audio bus with a name other than "Master", update the Bus Name script variable with that name.
 5. Add the Spectrum Analyzer effect to your Audio Bus noting the position of the effect (the first effect is index 0, the second index 1 etc.)
 6. If the Spectrum Analyzer Effect is not the first effect in your Audio bus (index 0), update the Spectrum Effect Index script variable with the correct index number.
+7. Add an AudioStreamPlayer to your scene and play music on the Bus you have configured in steps 4-6

  Optional Script Variables: